FREQUENTLY ASKED QUESTIONS (FAQs) (PDF file)

 A: Your input is important because you are the expert in your job!
 The information you provide is needed to develop accurate job descriptions to assist us to recruit for the position in the future.

-Q: Who is conducting the classification study?
+Q: Who conducts the classification study?

-A: Director and staff from the Personnel Commission Office.
+A: Staff from the Personnel Commission Office.

 Q: What do I have to do?